UWNETLAB/metaknowledge/_posts/docs/2015-12-21-RecordCollection.md

 _stemmerTag1_ : `optional [func]`

- default `None`, If _stemmerTag1_ is a callable object, basically a function or possibly a class, it will be called for the ID of every node given by _tag1_ in the graph, all IDs are strings.
-For example:
+ Default `None`, If _stemmerTag1_ is a callable object, basically a function or possibly a class, it will be called for the ID of every node given by _tag1_ in the graph, all IDs are strings.

-The function ` f = lambda x: x[0]` if given as the stemmer will cause all IDs to be the first character of their unstemmed IDs. e.g. the title `'Goos-Hanchen and Imbert-Fedorov shifts for leaky guided modes'` will create the node `'G'`.
+ For example: the function `f = lambda x: x[0]` if given as the stemmer will cause all IDs to be the first character of their unstemmed IDs. e.g. the title `'Goos-Hanchen and Imbert-Fedorov shifts for leaky guided modes'` will create the node `'G'`.

 _stemmerTag2_ : `optional [func]`

- default `None`, see _stemmerTag1_ as it is the same but for _tag2_
+ Default `None`, see _stemmerTag1_ as it is the same but for _tag2_

 ###### Returns